jacob-haimes/kairos.fm/content/posts/research/benchmark-inflation/index.md

   - ''
   - ''

-date: 2024-07-24
+date: 2024-10-11
 doi: ''

-# lastmod: 2024-07-24
+lastmod: 2024-10-18

 categories:
   - Research

-read_time: false
+reading_time: false

 # Schedule page publish date (NOT publication's date).
 publishDate: '2024-10-14T00:00:00Z'

 publication_types: ['manuscript']

-publication: In *The 5th Workshop on Data-Centric Machine Learning Research at The Forty-first International Conference on Machine Learning*  and *The 1st Workshop on Data Contamination at The 62nd Annual Meeting of the Association for Computational Linguistics*
+publication: "<div style='text-align: justify'>In <em>The 5th Workshop on Data-Centric Machine Learning Research at The Forty-first International Conference on Machine Learning</em>  and <em>The 1st Workshop on Data Contamination at The 62nd Annual Meeting of the Association for Computational Linguistics</em></div>"
 publication_short: In *DMLR @ ICML '24* & *CONDA @ ACL '24*

-abstract: Public benchmarks are compromised, as the training data for many Large Language Models (LLMs) is contaminated with test data, suggesting a <strong>performance gap</strong> between benchmark scores and actual capabilities.
+abstract: "<div style='text-align: justify'>The training data for many Large Language Models (LLMs) is contaminated with test data.
+This means that public benchmarks used to assess LLMs are compromised, suggesting a performance gap between benchmark scores and actual capabilities.
 Ideally, a private holdout set could be used to accurately verify scores.
 Unfortunately, such datasets do not exist for most benchmarks, and post-hoc construction of sufficiently similar datasets is non-trivial.
-To address these issues, we introduce a systematic methodology for (i) retrospectively constructing a holdout dataset for a target dataset, (ii) demonstrating the <strong>sufficient indistinguishability</strong> of this <strong>retro-holdout</strong> dataset, and (iii) comparing LLMs on the two datasets to quantify the performance gap due to the dataset's public availability.
-Applying these methods to TruthfulQA, we construct and release Retro-TruthfulQA, on which we evaluate twenty LLMs and find that some have inflated scores by more than 10 percentage points.
-Our results demonstrate that public benchmark scores do not accurately assess model properties, and underscore the importance of improved data and evaluation practices in the field.
+To address these issues, we introduce a systematic methodology for (i) retrospectively constructing a holdout dataset for a target dataset, (ii) demonstrating the statistical indistinguishability of this retro-holdout dataset, and (iii) comparing LLMs on the two datasets to quantify the performance gap due to the dataset's public availability.
+Applying these methods to TruthfulQA, we construct and release Retro-Misconceptions, on which we evaluate twenty LLMs and find that some have inflated scores by as much as 16 percentage points.
+Our results demonstrate that public benchmark scores do not always accurately assess model properties, and underscore the importance of improved data practices in the field. </div>"

 summary: Landing page for the Benchmark Inflation research paper.